Listing 5 of the best road trips from Queenstown, and detailing the top things to do in each destination!

 Nestled at Lake Wanaka’s stunning southern end, Wanaka town is a fabulous place to visit as it has Mount Aspiring National Park and the Southern Alps in close proximity to it.

 Despite being relatively close to Queenstown, Wanaka has a very different vibe to it.
-Many people go there because of its buzzy cafe scene.
-Additionally, it is a good spot for fishing and is home to the iconic Wanaka Tree (we’ve all seen a photo of it!)
+Many people go there because of its buzzy Cafe scene.
+We really like Big Fig Wanaka for our coffee fix.
+Additionally, it is a good spot for hiking (the famed Roy’s Peak Track is located here) and it’s home to the iconic Wanaka Tree (we’ve all seen a photo of it!)

 3. Queenstown to Milford Sound